xaved88/bottled_ai/README.md

 ## Setup

 ### Python Setup
-1) Have Python 3.11.8 or so installed
+1) Have Python installed (min version 3.11.8).
-    - Windows: you will likely need to add Python to the Path Environmental Variable
+    - Windows: you will likely need to add Python to the Path Environmental Variable.
     - MacOS: you need Python 3.11+ within xcode.
-This requires xcode 14.0+ (this applied for python 3.9+, might need to be higher now), which in turn requires MacOS Monterey (lower versions won't work!)
+This requires xcode 14.0+ (this applied for python 3.9+, might need to be higher now), which in turn requires MacOS Monterey (lower versions won't work!).
 2) Have [PIP](https://pip.pypa.io/en/stable/installation/) (python package manager) installed.

 ### Project Setup